Urinary retention is the inability to fully empty your bladder. While urinary retention can affect anyone, older men are more susceptible.

 For use, dandelion can be consumed as a tea.
 You can find this herbal tea in local grocery stores.
 Drink the tea twice a day for results.

 If you begin to experience worsening symptoms, stop using immediately and schedule a visit to your doctor.

 The stinging nettle plant, also known as Urtica dioica, has been used historically to treat joint pain.
-However, it’s also been used to relieve symptoms from an enlarged prostate, including urinary retention.
+However, it’s also been used to relieve symptoms from an enlarged prostate,

 For use, consume the nettle root as a tea three times a day.
 You can also consume this plant as a pill or through an extract.